State Highway System Management Plan

 The SHSMP presents a performance-driven and integrated management plan for the State Highway System (SHS) in California.
-SHS needs, investments, and resulting performance projects for the 10-year period spanning July 2019 to June 2029 are presented in the SHSMP.
-The SHSMP is organized to align with the California Department of Transportation Strategic Management Plan.
+SHS needs, investments, and resulting performance for the 10-year period are presented in the SHSMP.
+The SHSMP is organized to align with the California Department of Transportation Strategic Plan.

 The SHSMP integrates the maintenance, rehabilitation, and operation of the SHS into a single management plan which implements a number of state and federal asset management requirements with new resources from California Senate Bill 1 (SB 1).
 The SHSMP operationalizes the California Transportation Asset Management Plan (TAMP) by utilizing the CTC-adopted asset classes, performance measures, and performance targets as defined in California Senate Bill 486.

 The SHSMP utilizes objective analysis to focus investments on measured condition and performance objectives.
 The historic asset-based funding approach has been replaced by a performance-driven methodology that provides greater local flexibility to achieve multiple objectives within a single project.

 The new management methodology allows Caltrans to better integrate multi-modal transportation options into traditional rehabilitation work to provide a cost-effective way to expand mode choice and reduce transportation-related emission.

 Comments from transportation partners for the 2021 DRAFT SHSMP will be accepted up through February 26th, 2021.
 Please submit comments online using the following link: https://www.surveymonkey.com/r/Draft_2021_SHSMP_Public_Review